schoolofmarkets/schoolofmarkets.github.io/courses.md

   background_image: ''
   image:
     image: "/uploads/2019/12/13/I'm gonna make you an offer you can't refuse.-2.png"
-    alt_text: An offer you cant refuse
+    alt_text: Son of a bitch, I'm  in
 - template: 1-column-text
   block: one-column-1
   headline: "<strong> P.S.
 You'd also get a Certificate for completing this!</strong>"